kensanata/mastodon-archive/README.md

 ```

 If this is the first tool you installed using `pip` then perhaps it
-installed `mastodon-archive` in a dictory that's not on your `PATH`.
-I
+installed `mastodon-archive` in a directory that's not on your `PATH`.
-have had to add the following to my `~/.bashrc` file:
+I had to add the following to my `~/.bashrc` file:

 ```bash
 export PATH=$PATH:$HOME/.local/bin